-5 An individual who is registered as a Métis citizen is an eligible voter and entitled to vote during an election, if on election day, the person:

-- (a) is at least 16 years of age; - (b) is a resident of Saskatchewan for at least six months prior to election day; and - (c) in the case of an election for a: - (i) Regional Representative, is ordinarily resident in the Region; - (ii) representative for Métis women on the Provincial Métis Council, is a Métis woman; - (iii) representative for Métis youth on the Provincial Métis Council, is a Métis youth;
+Existing Proposed Explanation (b) has submitted an application for registration to the Registrar appointed by the Métis Nation Legislative Assembly to administer the Central Registry under the Citizenship Act at least 60 days before the date of the election and has received a letter from the Registrar stating that a preliminary review indicates the person is eligible to be registered as a Métis citizen under that Act; is an eligible voter and entitled to vote during an election, if on election day, the person is: (c) at least 16 years of age; (d) a resident of Saskatchewan for at least six months prior to election day; and (e) in the case of an election for a Regional Representative, ordinarily resident in the Region. (c) in the case of an election for a: (i) Regional Representative, is ordinarily resident in the Region; (ii) representative for Métis women on the PMC, is a Métis woman; (iii) representative for Métis youth on the PMC, is a Métis youth.
+Elections for women and youth representatives to the PMC a will be held under this Act.